RetroDECK/ES-DE/USERGUIDE.md

 These are collections that you create yourself.
 Example of such collections could be grouping in genres like _Shoot em up_, _Fighting games_ etc. or perhaps a time period like '1980s', '1990s' and so on.

 If the theme set supports it, you can create a custom collection directly from a theme.
-However, as of version 1.0.0, rbsimple-DE does not provide such themes.
+However, bsimple-DE does not provide such themes as it's believed that grouping them together in a dedicated **Collections** system is a more elegant solution.
+Especially since the theme set would need to ship with an almost endless amount of collection themes for whatever categories the users would like to use for their game collections.

-But if you have enabled the option **Group unthemed custom collections** (it's active by default), any collections you add will show up in the special 'Collection' system.
+So if you have enabled the option **Group unthemed custom collections** (it's enabled by default), any collections you add will show up in the special 'Collections' system.
 Here you can access them just as you would access folders inside a regular game system.
+The amount of games per collection is shown in the description, and the game media for a random game from the collection is displayed each time you browse through the collection list.

 To create a custom collection, go to 'Game collection settings' in the main menu and choose 'Create new custom collection'.